shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 # This rule tells make what to delete when the user type "make clean"
-# BE VERY CAREFUL to only put generated files here
+# The files are deleted -- BE VERY CAREFUL to only put generated files here
 clean:
 	rm -f main.o sentence.o main
 ```